 Not all people with a life limiting illness need specialist palliative care.
 Many people will see specialist palliative care staff only every now and again when there is a particular need.
 A smaller group of patients and carers may have symptoms that need careful management.
 In this case there may be the continuing involvement of a specialist team.

-This approach to palliative care service provision is outlined in a Palliative Care Australia document A Guide to Palliative Care Service Development: A population based approach.
-(551kb pdf)
+This approach to palliative care service provision is outlined in a Palliative Care Australia document Palliative Care Service Development Guidelines (340kb pdf).

 The National Palliative Care Strategy guides palliative care initiatives and services in Australia.